usefulalgorithm/usefulalgorithm/README.md

 - _If I don't make it, I love u_, by Still House Plants
 - _A Lonely Sinner_, by samlrc
 - _Intrinsic Rhythm_, by Perila
-- _How to Rescue Things_, by Bill Orcutt
-- _Great Doubt_, by Astrid Sonne
-- _Palookaville_, by Serengeti

 </details>